CAP investigating possible homicide on I-10 east and Loop 375 - NewsBreak

 EL PASO, Texas (KFOX14) — A 23-year-old woman from Edinburg, Texas was killed during a crash at the Gateway North and Stan Roberts Intersection Monday, the El Paso Police Department said.
 Bianca Nicole Center was driving a 2012 Jeep Wrangler on Gateway North Boulevard when her vehicle was hit...

-Rifle believed to have been used in murder of Las Cruces store owner shown in court
+Gun believed to have been used to kill Las Cruces store owner shown in court

 Search and Rescue Team locates 2 women at Chuck Heinrich Memorial Park